abinavseelan/react-input-trigger/README.md

 Useful for building applications that need to listen on keyboard triggers in text fields, for example Slack-like emoji suggestions (triggered by typing `:`) or Github-like user mentions (triggered by typing `@`).
 This component is a **drop-in solution** and can be used with existing input fields / textareas.

+Note: Due to the way [keypress events work on mobile devices](https://stackoverflow.com/questions/45433810/event-key-is-undefined-in-mobile-browsers-for-keyup-keydown-and-keypress), this library will only work with physical keyboards.
+(PRs welcome!)

 _v2.x has some significant changes from v1.
 The v1 documentation can be found [here](https://github.com/abinavseelan/react-input-trigger/blob/master/README-v1.md)._